YusefAmen/AvailabilityMonitor/README.md

 # Fetch Rewards Take-Home SRE Challenge

 ## Overview
 This project is a Python-based service monitor (availability_monitor.py) that checks the health of specified HTTP endpoints every 15 seconds.
 It tracks status codes, response times, and calculates the availability percentage of each unique domain.
-The script uses `requests`, `PyYAML`, and `defaultdict`, and includes robust error handling and logging.
+The script uses `requests`, `aiohttp`, `PyYAML`, and `defaultdict`, and includes robust error handling and logging.

 The original code had issues with YAML loading, request defaults, port handling, and lacked clear visibility into request timing and behavior.
-This updated version fixes those problems and introduces improved structure and logging.
+This updated version fixes those problems; leverages aysnc libraries for scaling and introduces improved structure and logging for observability.

 ---

 ## Files to include:
+- requirements.in (provided)
+- availability_monitor.py (provided, the monitoring script)
-- requirements.in, availability_monitor.py, env_setup.sh
+- env_setup.sh (provided, the setup for your environment)
-- + your own sample.yaml file
+- Your own custom sample.yaml file

 ## Requirements
 - Python 3.7+